 They also may give you medicine to stop the pain.
 Different types of medicine work on different parts of the pain pathway:

 Numbing (anesthetic) creams and gels go on your skin to block pain receptors

 Numbing shots in your skin or along major nerves block pain signals in those nerves

 Pain pills and shots (analgesics), such as opioids and NSAIDs and other non-opioid medicines, affect pain signals all over your body

-Some pain treatments don't involve drugs.
+Some pain treatments don't involve medicines.

 Transcutaneous electrical stimulation (TENS) applies a gentle electrical current to your skin through a small sticky pad.
 The current tingles but doesn't feel like a shock.
 It won't eliminate pain, but it can help some people.